kevgleeson78/Theory-of-algorithms-project/README.md

   };
   ```
   #### Message Shedule (Section 6.2)
-This array expands the 512 bit message block into a 64 byte word array to be used in the below for loop.
+This array expands the 512 bit message block into a 64 word array of each word being 32-bits in length, to be used in the below for loop.

 ```C
 uint32_t W[64];